-Muscular imbalances that lead to postural deviations and biomechanical compensations can be reduced or eliminated only if exercises are performed in a sequence that first addresses a dysfunction and then applies a strong "hold" that doesn't allow the push or pull of muscles or muscle groups to reengage the dysfunction.
+Muscular imbalances that lead to postural deviations and biomechanical compensations can be reduced or eliminated only if exercises are performed in a sequence that first addresses a dysfunction and then applies a strong hold that doesn't allow the push or pull of muscles or muscle groups to reengage the dysfunction.
+The muscles and groups usually "reengaging" are prime movers, and hence the "hold" applied should strengthen deep musculature (stabilizers/fixators) to prevent overload and compensations of larger groups.